 The REMIC regular interests corresponding to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes will be entitled to receive interest and principal payments at the times and in the amounts equal to those made to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes, except that the interest rate on the REMIC regular interest will be subject to a cap equal to the REMIC WAC Rate, and will be determined without regard to payments received under any notional principal contract.
-The "REMIC WAC Rate" will be a rate based on the interest payable on the Designated Q-REMIC Interests.
+The "REMIC WAC Rate" will be a rate based on the interest payable on the Designated Q-REMIC Interests and the Legacy X-IO Interest.
 A beneficial owner of Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Notes will be treated for U.S. federal income tax purposes as the beneficial owner of a pro rata interest in the corresponding REMIC regular interest coupled with rights under a notional principal contract.
-Any excess of the amount of interest actually payable to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2A, Class 1B-1A, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes will be treated for U.S. federal income tax purposes as the beneficial owner of a pro rata interest in the corresponding REMIC regular interest coupled with rights under a notional principal contract.
-Any excess of the amount of interest actually payable to the Class 1M-1, Class 1M-2A, Class 1M-2A, Class 1M-2B, Class 1B-1A, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes over the amount of interest payable on the corresponding REMIC regular interest will be treated as having been received by beneficial owners of such class pursuant to a notional principal contract.
+Any excess of the amount of interest actually payable to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes over the amount of interest payable on the corresponding REMIC regular interest will be treated as having been received by beneficial owners of such class pursuant to a notional principal contract.